Anti-Slavic sentiment: Middle Ages

+19th century

 Nikolay Ulyanov in his 1968 article "Замолчанный Маркс" (Hushed-up Marx) provides ample evidence of anti-Slavism by the founders of Marxism, Karl Marx and Friedrich Engels.
-For example, in his 1849 article "The Magyar Struggle," Engels wrote that the Slavs living in the Austrian Empire were "barbarians" who "needed to be saved" by the German Austrians.
+For example, in his 1849 article "The Magyar Struggle," Engels wrote that the Slavs living in the Austrian Empire were "barbarians" who "needed to be saved" by the German Austrians, and predicted that a future revolutionary upheaval would enable the "Austrian Germans and Magyars" to "wreak a bloody revenge on the Slav barbarians."
+He described German Austrians and Magyars (Hungarians) as progressive forces acting as a “wedge” driven between the Slavic groups—namely the Czechs, Slovaks, South Slavs, and Ruthenians—and argued that the German nobility "in Bohemia, Moravia, Carinthia and Kraina" had "Germanised them and so drew them into the European movement", while the "Magyar nobility likewise" ruled, "in Croatia, Slavonia and the Carpathian territories."

 Gustav Freytag's 1855 novel Soll und Haben ("Debt and Credit") was one of the most-read German novels of the 19th century, and contained antisemitic sentiments as well as depictions of Poles as incompetent.

+Polish people in the Prussian Partition (territories that belonged to the Polish–Lithuanian Commonwealth before 1772, but became part of the Kingdom of Prussia — and, later, German Empire — following the Partitions) were discriminated against in multiple ways.
+For example, Michał Drzymała was prohibited from building a house on his own land by the Prussian authorities because of his ethnicity (there was legislation intended to restrict Polish settlement in the Prussian eastern provinces).
+Another famous anti-Polish actions of Germans are activities of the German Eastern Marches Society, events that led to the Września children's strike and other ways of Germanisation.